 Get Professional Help

 I highly recommend that you use a professional to handle all of this for you for two reasons: 1) it’s 100% in Spanish, and 2) part of the process includes a letter that contains the compelling reason why you can’t stay in the country.
+We know several expats who have tried and failed to get one on their own.

 If you do choose to use a professional, you can expect to pay around $100 USD for the whole process.
 That includes both the administrative and professional fees.
 In my humble opinion, it’s definitely worth the added expense.